Acheronauta: Classification

-Three versions of a Bayesian phylogenetic analysis were cunducted because of the ambiguity of some of the features of A. stimulapis.
+Cladogram after Pulsipher et al. 2022:Three versions of a Bayesian phylogenetic analysis were cunducted because of the ambiguity of some of the features of A. stimulapis.
 Coded within these analyses were more than a hundred taxa of arthropods, including Captopodus poschmanni, and the thylacocephalans.
 Interestingly, the authors of the paper also coded in Parioscorpio venator, an enigmatic arthropod that coexisted with A. stimulapis.
 The studies originally provided evidence for this genus being related to either the thylacocephalans or the remipedes (a grouping of vermiform crustaceans found in underground bodies of water), however remipedes don't have a carapace and only possess one tagma.
 The other analyses show definite evidence of it being related to, and forming a clade with C. poschmanni and the thylacocephalans.
 The study placed these three taxa as close to the base of the mandibulate family tree, being more basal than the hymenocarines.
 The primary interpretation showed this genus as a sister group to the thylacocephalans and C. poschmanni.
 This study found that instead of being members of crustacea or eucrustcea, the thylacocephalans were found to be placed outside of the crown-group crustaceans and myirapods as stem-group mandibulates.
 Additionally, Parioscorpio, which has remained enigmatic for over four years since its description in 2020, was found to occupy a position between the Artiopoda and mandibulates, making it slightly related to A. stimulapis, and a basal taxon to the total-group mandibulata.
 This is actually consistent with the recent rejection of this genus being a cheloniellid within the artiopoda.

+A 2025 study strongly questioned the relationship with Thylacocephala, finding that while Acheronauta was an early diverging mandibulate relative as found by the original study, Thylacocephala was deeply nested within modern crustaceans: